How to Set Up a Cook Islands Trust

 Stage Six: Account Opening and Funding

-The final stage—and frequently the longest—is opening bank or brokerage accounts in the name of the trust or its LLC and transferring assets into the structure.
+The final stage, and frequently the longest, is opening bank or brokerage accounts in the name of the trust or its LLC and transferring assets into the structure.

 Account opening requires the trust or LLC to undergo a second round of due diligence, this time by the financial institution.
 Banks and brokerages apply their own KYC and AML procedures, which may overlap with but are not identical to the trustee’s requirements.
 The financial institution will typically require copies of the trust deed and LLC operating agreement, identification documents for the settlor and any authorized signatories, source of funds documentation, the trustee’s certificate of registration, and completed account opening forms specific to that institution.

 Offshore banks have become increasingly rigorous in their onboarding procedures over the past decade.
 Institutions that once opened accounts in days now routinely take four to six weeks, and some take longer.
 Delays are common when the bank’s compliance department requests information the settlor has already provided to the trustee but in a different format, or when the bank requires additional documentation not previously gathered.
-U.S. counsel and the trustee typically coordinate with the bank to resolve these requests, but the settlor’s involvement is often required to provide updated or supplemental information.

 What Determines the Overall Timeline